ac566/eu4-southside-up/README.md

 2) Manually flip each file enfing in .bmp, or .dds extensions
     * can be done in ms paint for .bmp
     * or gimp2 for .dds
+    * probably a way easier way to do this, but I couldn't be bothered

 3) You may need to flip any files relating to canals, they will be in the /map folder and in /map/default.map